 "Knocked up" gets used in Supergirl, when the British-accented demon Buzz asks Linda to knock him up in the morning.
 Eventually they get it sorted out.

 One Buffy the Vampire Slayer Season 8 has Faith go undercover to defeat a rogue slayer.
 The other slayer asks Faith "Do you mind if I bum a fag?"
 It takes Faith a moment to realize it wasn't some kind of Double Entendre.

-An eighties Justice League comic had The Flash (who had no Secret Identity at the time) introduce himself as "Wally" to a group of English girls, who respond with derisive laughter.
-Afterwards someone explains to him that "Wally" means an idiot.
+In an eighties Justice League comic, The Flash (who has no Secret Identity here) introduces himself as "Wally" to a group of English girls, who respond with derisive laughter.
+Afterwards someone explains to him that "Wally" means idiot.
 It's a very gentle insult, like something your nan would say.
 Using it non-jokingly would be seen in a similar way to Have a Gay Old Time.

 In Paul, two British comic-book nerds attend Comic Con in San Diego and then go on a road trip in the American Southwest.
 Clive asks where they parked the RV.

 In America, "pissed" means angry; in most of the rest of the English-speaking world, it can also mean "drunk", while angry people tend to be described as "pissed off" rather than just "pissed".
 On the commentary for Shaun of the Dead, it's stated that the only thing they consciously did to avoid confusing Americans was to say Mary the zombie was "so drunk" instead of "so pissed", because they were aware of this trope and knew how that would sound.